Argentina - Country Commercial Guide

 Executive Summary

 The high cost of capital affected the level of investments in developing renewable energy projects, despite the potential for both wind and solar power.
-In an effort to expand production of oil and natural gas, the current administration provides benefits to the fossil fuel industry that impact the cost-competitiveness of renewable energy technologies.
+In an effort to expand production of oil and natural gas, the current administration provides benefits to the fossil fuel industry in an attempt to improve the cost-competitiveness of renewable energy technologies.
 The government has encouraged the use of biofuels and electric vehicles.
-A proposed Law for the Promotion of Sustainable Mobility includes incentives and 20-year timelines to promote the use of technologies with less environmental impact in transportation.

 As a Southern Common Market (MERCOSUR) member, Argentina signed a free trade and investment agreement with the European Union (EU) in June 2019.
 Argentina has not yet ratified the agreement.
-During 2021 there was little progress on trade negotiations with South Korea, Singapore, and Canada.
+In 2022, Argentina and MERCOSUR concluded negotiations with Singapore.
+During 2022, there was little progress with ongoing trade negotiations with South Korea, Canada, and Indonesia.
 Argentina ratified the WTO Trade Facilitation Agreement on January 22, 2018.
 Argentina and the United States continue to expand bilateral commercial and economic cooperation to improve and facilitate public-private ties and communication on trade, investment, energy, and infrastructure issues, including market access and intellectual property rights.
-More than 265 U.S. companies operate in Argentina, and the United States continues to be the top investor in Argentina with more than USD $8.7 billion (stock) of foreign direct investment as of 2020.
+More than 265 U.S. companies operate in Argentina, and the United States continues to be the top investor in Argentina with more than USD $12.5 billion (stock) of foreign direct investment as of 2021